 Proof of birth, proof of legal guardianship (if parent/guardian name is not on the birth certificate), parent/guardian proof of identification, and proof of residency.
-A comprehensive list of all required documents, with detailed information, can be found on the Pre-K lottery registration website, https://www.dekalbschoolsga.org/pre-k.
+A comprehensive list of all required documents, with detailed information, can be found by clicking on the “Online Registration Process” button or on the following link https://www.dekalbschoolsga.org/pre-k/

-What if my child was not selected for the lottery?
+What are my next steps if my child was awarded a seat in the lottery?